 Burning is allowed in Hamilton County between October 1 and April 30 with the appropriate permits.
-Seasonal burning was implemented to help Hamilton County continue to achieve federal air quality standards.
-Burning restrictions are proven methods of controlling air quality and they encourage residents and companies to utilize alternatives to burning: chipping, composting and recycling.
+Seasonal burning was implemented to help Hamilton County achieve and maintain federal air quality standards.
+Burning restriction is a proven method of controlling air quality and it encourages residents and companies to utilize alternatives to burning: chipping, composting and recycling.
 The seasonal burn ban is from May 1 – September 30 each year.

 Burning permits cannot be issued until the permit application has been reviewed by Bureau personnel and an on-site inspection is made, where appropriate.
 If a permit is issued, the applicant must sign and abide to the conditions listed on the permit.
 Non-compliance with any of the conditions is a violation of the law, and is punishable by a penalty of up to $25,000 per day.

 What's Prohibited? - The burning of garbage, treated lumber, paper and cardboard is NOT legal at any time.
 During the seasonal burning ban, no burning in barrels is allowed.
 Only clean, untreated, raw wood and natural vegetation are allowed to be burned.

-Is There A Fee? - Residents burning within city limits are subject to a nonrefundable $50 processing fee.
-Residents of Hamilton County are subject to a nonrefundable $5 processing fee.
+Is There A Fee? - Residents burning within city limits are subject to a non-refundable $60 processing fee.
+Residents of Hamilton County are subject to a non-refundable $10 processing fee.

 Complaints - Burning is the number one complaint received by the Bureau.
 Many times, the person calling is experiencing breathing problems because a neighbor is burning.
 To make a complaint, call (423) 643-5970.
 We have someone on call 24 hours a day/ 7 days a week.
 If the complaint is after business hours, leave a message with your name and number and a Bureau representative will contact you as soon as possible.